The Household Cavalry Musical Ride

 Kentish Morris Dancers

 You wouldn’t be at a Kent County Show without seeing a few Morris Dancers.
 Steeped in Kentish tradition, Morris dancing is often associated with beer and it is the link to hop gardens and brewing that has fostered a link with the county.
 Its origins are not completely known but by the early 16th century morris dancing had become a fixture of Church festivals.
 In medieval and Renaissance England, the churches brewed and sold ales, including wassail.
-Later in the century the morris became attached to village fetes, and the May Day revels; Shakespeare says “as fit as a morris for May Day” and “a Whitsun morris dance.
-Escribe Kits Coty Morris were at the Show on Friday, Boughton Monchelsea Morris on Saturday and Bagman Hartley Morris men on Sunday.
+Later in the century the morris became attached to village fetes, and the May Day revels; Shakespeare says “as fit as a morris for May Day” and “a Whitsun morris dance.”
+Escribe Kits Coty Morris will be at the Show on Friday, Boughton Monchelsea Morris on Saturday and Bagman Hartley Morris men on Sunday.

 Browse, buy and be entertained at the Antique and Vintage Market in the John Hendry Pavilion.
 A vibrant area bursting with antique, vintage, retro, collectable, shabby chic, preloved, upcycled and bizarre items.
 Plus upholstery demonstrations, a chill area, music and quick craft ideas for adults and children – all with a bygone theme.